brentReno/30dayChallenge_learn_react/readme.md

 10-12-16-
 Taking a break from reactprogram.
 Tunning through the react course on codeschool.
 Trying to get a better grasp on the basics, before procceding.

+10-19
+Finished two more sections of Code School's git hub.
+One more, and back to reactprogram.
+Gaining a clearer understanding of React.

 Things to remember
 -------------------
   * Npm Install react and react-dom